LeonardoLDSZ/ldszmeta/README.md

 ===============================================================

-List of sellers containing and possibility to filter by period:
+List of sellers containing and possibility to filter by period.

-ID
-Date
-seller
-visits
-sales
-Total
+Informations: ID, date, seller, visits, sales, total.
 Notification by SMS

 ===============================================================